gggliuye/gggliuye.github.io/Study/PaperRead/subjects.md

 **Take advantages of [Transformers](https://en.wikipedia.org/wiki/Transformer_(machine_learning_model)).**
 * Traditional CV missions (classification, segmentation, etc) are not fit for auto-drive mission.
 * Compared to ChatGPT, these models are very small.
 No large model in general Computer Vision yet.
-Or we might not be able to dig vision data from internet as NLP did - no easy 'gt' could be found.
+    * Or we might not be able to dig vision data from internet as NLP did - no easy 'gt' could be found.
+    * The driving task is still too simple, does not require high level understanding. (we need a better task to dig visual based AI)

-**Make Large Dataset**: how to make large dataset for AutoDrive Mission.
+**Make Large Dataset** from online videos: how to make large dataset for AutoDrive Mission.
 * video online: no calibration, vision only, on real scale.
 * mapping to get poses.